 And then we have still the amphibian, the lizard, and the bird or mammal, up to man.Socialism: Positive and Negative

 But I do think it wise to keep the story of the amphibian and its pilot to ourselves.Dorothy Dixon and the Mystery Plane

 - any cold-blooded vertebrate of the class Amphibia, typically living on land but breeding in water.
 Their aquatic larvae (tadpoles) undergo metamorphosis into the adult form.
 The class includes the newts and salamanders, frogs and toads, and caecilians

 - a type of aircraft able to land and take off from both water and land

 - any vehicle able to travel on both water and land

 - of, relating to, or belonging to the class Amphibia

 Formerly used by zoologists to describe all sorts of combined natures (including otters and seals), the biological sense "class of animals between fishes and reptiles that live both on land and in water" and the noun derivative both are first recorded 1835.
 Amphibia was used in this sense from c.1600 and has been a zoological classification since c.1819.

-Our Living Language : Amphibians, not quite fish and not quite reptiles, were the first vertebrates to live on land.
+Word History: Amphibians, not quite fish and not quite reptiles, were the first vertebrates to live on land.
 These cold-blooded animals spend their larval stage in water, breathing through their gills.
 In adulthood they usually live on land, using their lungs to breath air.
 This double life is also at the root of their name, amphibian, which, like many scientific words, derives from Greek.
-The Greek prefix amphi- means "both," or "double," and the Greek word bios means "life."
+The Greek prefix amphi- means both, or double, and the Greek word bios means life.
 Both these elements are widely used in English scientific terminology: bios, for example, is seen in such words as biology, antibiotic, and symbiotic.